di/doneit/README.md

     $ sudo easy_install bottle

+## requests
+Requests is an HTTP library for Python:
+    $ sudo easy_install requests

 ## pytz
-Pytz is brings the Olson tz database to Python.
+Pytz is brings the Olson tz database to Python:

     $ sudo easy_install pytz